microTape Sonar Rangefinder

 Can I use it with other wireless focus systems?

-Yes, it can be used as a distance reference with other products.
-Only the microRemote takes advantage of the advanced features showing microTape readout on the remote itself.
+Yes, the microTape can be used as a distance reference with other products.

 How wide is the microTape’s beam?